scalabl3/pubnub-design-patterns/_posts/2018-10-08-Message-Metadata.md

 ![Basic]({{ site.baseurl }}/images/metadata/metadata_001.jpeg)

 In this diagram, the message (and media) are already published and already stored.
 How do you track the likes and comments on these messages?
+The key is in using PubNub's serverless compute <a href="https://www.pubnub.com/products/functions/" target="_blank">Functions</a> platform.
+With the <a href="https://www.pubnub.com/docs/blocks/tutorials/kv-store" target="_blank">KV Store</a> and
+<a href="https://www.pubnub.com/docs/blocks/tutorials/building-http-webhooks-and-microservices-with-endpoints" target="_blank">Functions REST endpoints</a>,
-The key is in using PubNub's serverless compute Functions platform.
-With the KV Store and Functions REST endpoints, we are able to capture metadata store it and maintain the state of the metadata in the clients.
+we are able to capture metadata store it and maintain the state of the metadata in the clients.

+<a href="https://www.pubnub.com/docs/blocks/tutorials/hello-world" target="_blank">Getting Started with Functions</a>

 ## Channel Structure ##

 ![Basic]({{ site.baseurl }}/images/metadata/metadata_001c.jpeg)

+To maintain streams of data accessible by type and incorporating realtime updates, having channel separation can make this a bit easier.
+It consists of three channels, the main messages channel where new messages are published, the metadata side channel for metadata updates, and a comments channel for individual comments on individual messages.
+The comments channel name shares the msgID of the message itself.

 ## Adding Message-Click Metadata ##